 “FHA loans are only allowed for primary residences, USDA loans are only allowed for properties in rural areas, and VA loans are only allowed for veterans of the U.S. military and their spouses,” Minicozzi says.

 VA and USDA loans don’t require you to put any payment down, while FHA loans offer down payment minimums of 3.5%.
 In exchange for these smaller down payments, FHA and USDA loans charge mortgage insurance, while VA loans forgo insurance but do come with a “funding fee.”

 A larger down payment means the actual loan required from the lender will be smaller — and therefore monthly payments will be smaller too.
-Plus, a more substantial down payment up front can help you qualify for a lower interest rate, because you will present less risk to the lender.
+Plus, a more substantial down payment upfront can help you qualify for a lower mortgage rate, because you will present less risk to the lender.